Victordeleusse/Local_LLM_with_RAG/README.md

 Note: The first time you run the project, it will download the necessary models from Ollama for the LLM and embeddings.
 This is a one-time setup process and may take some time depending on your internet connection.

+The specificity of this project lies in its Dockerized environment.
+In order to make the various API calls required for this project, the use of a reverse-proxy (Nginx) was necessary.

 1. Please run ``` docker-compose build ``` and then run the app docker ```docker-compose run -i app``` to launch the application and chat with the model.

 2.